Add Any Component to Your Design With Unified Component Libraries

 When embarking on the PCB design journey, there are some initial hurdles you’ll need to overcome in order to get your design process running smoothly and without interruption.
 Sometimes the hurdle is as manageable as making sure you get your coffee in the morning.
 Sometimes the hurdle is as tall as not having the knowledge, comfort, or software you need to accomplish your design tasks.

-Often times, when sketching out an initial PCB design, there will be some components which are loosely defined and allow for variability.
-This is great for broad PCB designs, however, when the time comes for locking in a specific part number, whether it be a specific supplier that you have great relations with or a certain function that cannot be varied in any way, how are you to incorporate it into your design with confidence that your software’s will hold it?
+Oftentimes, when sketching out an initial PCB design, there will be a schematic component which is loosely defined and allow for variability.
+This is great for broad PCB designs, however, when the time comes for locking in a specific part number, whether it be a specific supplier that you have great relations with or a certain function that cannot be varied in any way, how are you to incorporate it into your design with the confidence that your software’s will hold it?